alexpawlowski/alexpawlowski.github.io/about.md

   Hey there!
 I'm Alex Pawlowski, and thanks for stopping by.
 Let me tell you a little about myself
 </p>

 Born and raised in Virginia Beach, I began a PhD program in Energy Science and Engineering at University of Tennessee in June of 2014.
-Currently, I am starting research in using additive manufacturing to improve vehicle efficiency.
+Currently, I am conducting research in using additive manufacturing to improve vehicle efficiency.
 I am focusing on engine components to not only improve AM techniques, but to find paths forward that AM could provide to transportation.

 I am not only interested in transportation from the automotive side, but, experiences with VDOT and various commitments in undergrad integrated me into bike advocacy and the larger mobility picture.
 I love Bikes! and I love finding solutions that enable us to move better and less energy intensive than we have done in the past.
 In addition, I love the humanity aspect of using alternative modes of transportation to reconnect ourselves with our communities and our environments.